GarciaInes/Scrum-Mastering/Review/Indicators.md

 ##### Ines Garcia

 What was the goal of the sprint?
-Start there, show the working product (not mocks) even better if the demo is done by the product manager OR by a user, someone that can go throught the new potential product motions.
+Start there, THEN show the working product (not mocks) even better if the demo is done by the product owner/manager OR by an actual end user, someone that can go throught the new potential product motions.
 Ideally you embed in your product UX and monitoring, so upon review you can also present your real data of the new proposed featured.
 So that it can be assessed if to persevere or to pivot.

 #### The review is there to inspect the outcome, even better if you can inspect the IMPACT.